mayurmohite1/MusicPlayer/README.md

 # Music Player

-Create an interactive music player web app that allows users to enjoy their favorite tunes seamlessly.
+Created an interactive music player web app that allows users to enjoy their favorite tunes seamlessly.
 The app features a sleek and user-friendly interface built with HTML and styled with CSS for a visually appealing experience.
 Using JavaScript, implement functionalities such as play, pause, skip, and volume control.
 Users can easily navigate